janhesters/DjangoBasicRESTAPI/README.md

 python manage.py createsuperuser
 ```

-## Working through the rest of the Todos
+## Working through the rest of the TODOs

 The code is marked with TODO comments.
 Go through them and insert your values for the respective code blocks.

 ## Setting up a social auth for Facebook

 First go to your admin and create a new [site](https://docs.djangoproject.com/en/1.11/ref/contrib/sites/).
 Click on `sites` and add a new one and using `localhost:8000` for the inputs.

 Next to https://developers.facebook.com/ and create an application.
 Take note of your `client ID` and your `client secret`.
 Go back to your admin and create a new `Social app`.
 Choose `Facebook` for the provider, and your `client ID` and your `client secret` and your `localhost:8000` site.

 For testing, in `myproject/accounts/api/tests/test_views.py` set `test_facebook=True` and set your `client ID` and your `client secret` as environment variables and obtain a `access_token` from using the [Access Token Tool](https://developers.facebook.com/tools/accesstoken/).
 Set `self.access_token` in `myproject/accounts/api/tests/test_views.py` and run the tests (view below).
 Done.

 ## Running the tests and using the Makefile